Tizcommand/OpenGL-Realtime-RT/README.md

 # OpenGL-Realtime-RT
-This Java application renders raytraced 3D objects with reflections, refractions and shadows in realtime.
+This Java application renders scenes of raytraced 3D objects with reflections, refractions and shadows in realtime.
 The program uses the OpenGL graphics API for rendering raytraced 3D objects without raytracing hardware.
+The program also contains some scenes which are rendered via rasterization.
+These scenes are mostly used for testing purposes.

 <p align="left">
   <img src="images/Lamp_Room.png" width="45%" alt="Screenshot of a room with mirrors, a brick wall, a reflective wood floor and a ceiling lamp."/>